 Day 7 – today you have already fed the starter.
 In a few hours, or as soon as it is bubbly on top it is ready to use to bake bread.

-Measure the starter, saving at least a half cup for the next starter.
+Save at least a half cup for the next starter.
 Feed this saved starter one more time; cover it as usual, set aside & proceed to feed as you did for the previous starter.
 This way you will always have starter handy for the future.

-Now that you have created the yeast, you will not have to wait a whole week, but can bake more bread as long as the starter bubbles and when you have enough starter for a batch.
+And now that you have created the yeast, you will not have to wait a whole week, but can bake more bread as long as the starter bubbles and when you have enough starter for a batch.

 Baking this kind of bread has been a huge learning curve for me.
 Until lately we always loved that fluffy whole grain bread that I could bake in just a couple of hours.

 As well I have always prided myself in making our bread from 100% freshly milled whole grains.

 But now after reading research I have learned that the fermented sour dough bread is much easier to digest as it has gotten rid of much of the phytic acid and lectins that are in all grains.
 This sourdough bread provides our bodies with way more beneficial nutrients.

 A few months ago Melvin was put on a no yeast diet so I was forced to make this change and use the yeast that comes from the bacteria in the air rather than bought yeast.
 I tried quite a few recipes that were not as satisfactory as I would like, so I made my own recipe and after many trials, I was blessed with really nice looking tasty bread.

 By the way, I never threw out these really heavy loaves, but dried and blended them into bread crumbs.
 They are in the fridge to use when breading meats.

 I have found that the final amount of flour you add to the dough will depend on how thick your starter is, so one has to add until the dough is firm but still moist.
 The recipe I am giving was just right yesterday, but next time I may have to use less or more flour.